Cdavid111/Linux-Commands/installandremove.md

-# HOW INSTALL AND UNINSTALL
+# How install and remove

 #### Add repository to the system